150 — Dunbar’s Number

 Here are some examples:

 • Hutterites.
 The Hutterites are a communal branch of Anabaptists who, like the Amish and Mennonites, trace their roots to the Radical Reformation of the 16th century.
-They intentionally split their colonies once they grow beyond 150 members to ensure everyone within the community knows each other.
+They intentionally split their colonies once they grew beyond 150 members to ensure everyone within the community knew each other.

 • Military units.
 Traditionally, the “Company,” a standard unit in military organization, tends to hover around the Dunbar number.
 For instance, the basic fighting unit in the Roman Army, the Century, was made up of 80 men, close to Dunbar’s number.